intel/ideep/README.md

-# iDeep: Intel Deep Learning Extension Package
+# MKL-DNN bridge for Chainer

-Intel Deep Learning Extension Package is a module for collection of accelerated deep learning operations like convolution, deconvolution, relu etc. It uses Intel MKL-DNN as acceleration engine.
+A Chainer module providing numpy like API and DNN acceleration using MKL-DNN.

 ## Requirements

-This preview version of iDeep is tested on Ubuntu 16.04 and OS X.
+This preview version is tested on Ubuntu 16.04 and OS X.

 Minimum requirements:
 - cmake 3.0.0+